Cheyenne Chapter, NSDAR

 Mrs. Francis E. Warren, DAR State Regent of Wyoming in 1898, appointed Emily A. Patton to organize the Cheyenne Chapter.
 The chapter was organized on September 12, 1900, with 24 charter members.
 The chapter name was chosen to honor the Native American tribe of the plains.
-Cheyenne currently has 87 members, with thirteen members who live out of state, and several who drive over an hour to attend meetings.
+Cheyenne currently has 123 members, with 28 members who live out of state, and several who drive over an hour to attend meetings.

 The chapter supports numerous national committees and is proud to have presented historic preservation awards, scholarships, and certificates to members of the Cheyenne community.
 The chapter also supports the Cheyenne VA Medical Center, U.S. active duty military, and local veterans.

-As the capital of Wyoming, Cheyenne is named after the Cheyenne Native American Indians who inhabited present-day southeastern Wyoming before settlers came to the area.
+The capital of Wyoming, Cheyenne is named after the Cheyenne Native American Indians who inhabited present-day southeastern Wyoming before settlers came to the area.
 In 1867 the Union Pacific Railroad tracks were laid through the current day site, which was close to major routes leading to military camps throughout the region.
 The city is situated in the midst of rich, nutritious grasslands, which brought numerous cattle barons and their cowboys to the area.